 Students are held responsible for all materials and related information posted on the course website.
 The required E-textbook for the course, titled Religion, Medicine, and Healing - Contemporary Perspectives (Kendallhunt, 2014) contains most of the reading material for the course.
 Other Reading assignments are uploaded to the Modules pages of the course website.

 V. Expectations:

 Our Responsibilities: To present a solid review of the subject matter.
 The Instructor and Teaching Assistant(s) are committed to helping you understand the material.
 If you have any questions regarding course materials, policies, grading, and technical problems, contact one of us ahead of time.
 You are encouraged to ask questions through the course web page Discussion or Chat tabs.

 Your Responsibilities: To keep up with lectures, readings, films, and submitting assignments BEFORE the due date.
-This is an online course, and it is easy to fall behind, therefore you are encouraged to keep up with the "Lecture and Assignments Schedule" provided in the Course Materials tab.
-You are expected to submit assignments in the appropriate place.
-DO NOT send us any assignment through personal emails nor leave a hard copy at our offices.
-VI.
-Assignments:
+This is an online course, and it is easy to fall behind, therefore you are encouraged to keep up with the "Lecture Schedule" provided in the Resources tab.
+All changes in assignments and grades, as well as announcements, will be posted on the course website.
+You are expected to: